bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

     > git commit -m "Fix typo"

-This will commit your changes with the message “Fix typo” and avoid opening your default text editor.
+This will commit your changes with the message “Fix typo " and avoid opening your default text editor.
 Remember the commit messages are how you make your project’s history friendly to humans, so don’t use the `-m` flag as an excuse to write lame commit messages!
 A commit message should always explain why changes were made in clear, concise language.
-It is also best practice to use imperative voice in commit messages (i.e. use “Fix typo” instead of “Fixing the typo” or “Typo was fixed”).
+It is also best practice to use imperative voice in commit messages (i.e. use “Fix typo " instead of “Fixing the typo " or “Typo was fixed ").

 ### Branches and workflow